 - TDS engaged the services of an industry recognised explosive engineer who was duly assisted by the TDS management.
 The dedicated pre-weakening team methodically worked to the strictest parameters to enable the exact execution of the pre-designed collapse pattern to be achieved.

-A close working relationship was quickly established with the client & the client’s representatives, this enabled efficient, proactive solutions & conclusions to all project objectives.
+A close working relationship was quickly established with the client and the client’s representatives, this enabled efficient, proactive solutions and conclusions to all project objectives.

-The relationships established, facilitated a team spirit approach & was witnessed by all during blow down day.
-All the hard work conducted by the site management team, as well as the dedication & methodical yet sympathetic approach of our local liaison officer & the overall management by our project director, which concluded in a text book blow down & clean-up operation.
+The relationships established, facilitated a team spirit approach and was witnessed by all during blow down day.
+All the hard work conducted by the site management team, as well as the dedication and methodical yet sympathetic approach of our local liaison officer and the overall management by our project director, which concluded in a text book blow down and clean-up operation.

 Extensive planning took place to ensure a safe demolition for all involved.
-The liaison officer & project director worked tirelessly to collate many hundreds of names & telephone numbers for residents, businesses & community associations affected by the Sunday afternoon blow down.
-More than 270 people were evacuated between 08.00hrs & 10.00hrs in a seamless exercise, exiting through 2 police-controlled check points, during specific exit times to ensure all parties were accounted for.
-Throughout this period of evacuation local housing association teams double checked all properties at risk to ensure complete & thorough evacuation.
+The liaison officer and project director worked tirelessly to collate many hundreds of names and telephone numbers for residents, businesses and community associations affected by the Sunday afternoon blow down.
+More than 270 people were evacuated between 08.00hrs and 10.00hrs in a seamless exercise, exiting through 2 police-controlled check points, during specific exit times to ensure all parties were accounted for.
+Throughout this period of evacuation local housing association teams double checked all properties at risk to ensure complete and thorough evacuation.

-As with any contract completed, TDS will issue the client with all the relevant & necessary documentation:
+As with any contract completed, TDS will issue the client with all the relevant and necessary documentation:

 - All demolition drawings, superimposed over footprint of the site

 - All live services that remain on completion of project

 - Other uncovered structures/ apparatus discovered during foundation removal

 - Completed construction phase plan